orderbird/data-engineer-challenge/README.md

 ## And now what?
-Please send your jupyter/IPython notebook or python script as well as your SQL-queries to data-tech-challenge@orderbird.com and we will get back to you asap.
+Please send your jupyter/IPython notebook or python script as well as your Dockerfile and SQL-queries to data-tech-challenge@orderbird.com and we will get back to you asap.
 Please *do not* create a pull request or fork this repository as your solution should not be end up being public afterwards.

 Good luck and happy coding!